Kerokus/g1-eda-case-study/Scott/readme.md

 ![alt text](image-5.png)

-The below graph shows the population growth after independence, then the decline in the 1980's, with another uptick during relative stability after the military coupe in 1986.
+The below graph shows the population growth after independence, then the decline in the 1980's, with another uptick during relative stability after the military coup in 1986.
 The next severe decline coincides with the political turmoil of the 1990's, but we see an optimistic return following this.
-Hopefully, for Lesotho, this is inidicative of recovery.
+Hopefully, for Lesotho, this is indicative of recovery.

 ![alt text](image-6.png)